davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 [2020-08-28T13:24:08Z INFO  data_collection_rust] Written one file with key: 30183e77-c25c-453c-922b-e027ba9a0e54
 [2020-08-28T13:24:14Z INFO  data_collection_rust] Written one file with key: f1b63d41-8452-442f-8e3d-c4fea7bf80d0
 ```
-Great, you can see the time difference between the two requests is greater now, we could set this duration as an environment variable if we wanted later.
+Great, you can see the time difference between the two requests is greater now

+The duration is a variable we could set as an environment variable later on if we wanted to configure it more often.

 ``` bash
 warning: unreachable expression